Alan Young: Personal life

 Young was married three times.
 He and Mary Anne Grimes were married from 1941 to 1947 and had two children.

 In interviews with Greg Bell, host of SiriusXM's satellite radio "Old Time Radio" program, Young described having dated Marilyn Monroe several times.

 Young married his second wife Virginia McCurdy in 1948 and they had two children.
 They divorced in 1995.

-Young married Mary Chipman the following year, in 1996, and they divorced the following year, in 1997.
+Young married his third wife Mary Chipman the following year, in 1996, and they divorced the following year, in 1997.
 He dedicated his book Mr. Ed and Me to Chipman.

 Young supported Ronald Reagan, although he stated in a later interview that he was apolitical.

 In his later years, Young suffered financial difficulties and declining health while enduring dissension among his four children over who should have control of his person and estate.

 Death

 Young spent his final years at Motion Picture & Television Country House and Hospital, a retirement community in Woodland Hills, California.
-He had died there on 19 May 2016, at the age of 96 and was buried at sea.
+He died there on 19 May 2016, at the age of 96 and was buried at sea.